nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </div>

-#### Figure attributes
+#### Figure Attributes

-The figure element can be used in other instances than in relation to images: both tables with table descriptions and text boxes with captions are both required to be placed in a ``<figure>`` tag.
-The following attributes can be required or requested by the ordering agencies to be included in a figure tag:
+The [^figure^] element can be used in contexts beyond images: both tables with descriptions and text boxes with captions must be placed within a `<figure>` tag.
+The following class attribute values may be required or requested by the Ordering Agency to be added to the tag:

-- "image"
+- `image`
-- "table"
+- `table`
-- "other"
+- `other`

 #### Text Extraction from Images